Authorized views

 For a detailed description of how permissions are applied, see Query views for column-level security.

-Analytics Hub is a data exchange platform with the following capabilities:
+BigQuery sharing (formerly Analytics Hub) is a data exchange platform with the following capabilities:

 • Lets you share data and insights at scale across organizational boundaries.